 Professor of Physiotherapy

-Karen Barker trained at King's College Hospital, London qualifying in physiotherapy.
-She obtained a Masters Degree in Ergonomics from Loughborough University, a diploma in Biomechanics from Strathclyde University and a PhD from Oxford Brookes University researching muscle function and recovery associated with limb lengthening surgery.
+She trained at King's College Hospital, London qualifying in physiotherapy.
+She obtained a Masters degree in Ergonomics from the University of Loughborough (1991) and a PhD from Oxford Brookes University (2001) researching muscle function and recovery associated with limb lengthening surgery.

-Karen has held a number of clinical positions within London teaching hospitals before moving to Oxford in 1988 and joining the Nuffield Orthopaedic Centre.
-During this time Karen has worked in clinical posts, as a Smith & Nephew research fellow and as Head of Physiotherapy Services & Director of the Physiotherapy Research Unit since 2000.
-She has published over 60 peer-reviewed articles.
+Karen held a number of clinical positions within London teaching hospitals before moving to Oxford in 1988 and joining the Nuffield Orthopaedic Centre.
+During this time Karen has worked in clinical posts, as a Smith & Nephew Research Fellow and as Head of Therapy Services.

 - Rehabilitation post arthroplasty